Roadmap

 - Improvements at unattended installation.

-- Support to select individual software packages (beyond patterns).
+- Selection of individual software packages (beyond patterns).

 - Support for AutoYaST/SUSE-specific URLs.